 FREE APPLICATION PROCESS

-Submit all application materials – including letters of recommendation – by Saturday, 31 January 2015 at 11:59 pm Eastern Standard Time (EST) via Interfolio at http://apply.interfolio.com/
+Submit all application materials – including letters of recommendation – by Friday, 15 January 2016 at 11:59 pm Eastern Standard Time (EST) via Interfolio at apply.interfolio.com/32604

 Boston College is an affirmative action, equal opportunity employer dedicated to building a culturally diverse faculty and a multicultural environment.
-We strongly encourage applications from women, individuals with disabilities, and covered veterans.
+We strongly encourage applications from women, individuals from historically underrepresented groups and individuals with disabilities, and covered veterans.